The Keep Score by Tangerine Dream

 4. The Silver Seal (Edgar Froese / Johannes Schmoelling) Not used in the film.
 Identical to the 1997 TDI release.

 5. Ancient Powerplant (Edgar Froese) * Not used in the film.
 Identical to the 1997 TDI release.
 Same track as Fisherman's Morning played on German radio in 1989.
+Johannes Schmorelling said he had never heard this track before, so it definitely was not composed for The Keep.

 6. Supernatural Accomplice (Edgar Froese) # Identical to the 1997 TDI release.
 The first few minutes of this track appear in the film.
 The rest of the track, although not in the film, fits with the film music.
 The middle section of the music is similar to the track Deadly Silver Crosses from the First Mix bootleg, which was used as the film trailer music.